ROCKERZ109/PlayerVideo/README.md

-# rts
+# VideoPlayer

-A new Flutter project.
+A video player developed in Flutter

 ## Getting Started